Sneed-Group/sneedium/README.md

 ## To Use

-To clone and run this repository you'll need [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)), and git installed on your computer.
+To clone and run this repository you'll need [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash
 # Install dependencies